 Sure, significant others are lovely—but for actors, perhaps no relationship is more crucial than the one with their talent agent.
 This is the person who acts as your personal representative to the industry at large, whether it’s Hollywood or Broadway or anything in between.
 If that sounds like a big deal, that’s because it is!
 A good agent can be the difference between moderate success and straight-up celebrity.

 But finding representation is easier said than done.
 “How do I get an agent?” is one of the biggest questions for early-career actors.
 We’ll walk you through how to get an acting agent—from identifying the best acting agencies to understanding how much agents charge in commissions when you finally book your first role.

 - What does a talent agent do?

 - What’s the difference between an agent and a manager?

-- What does a good talent agent do?
+- What should I expect at a talent agent meeting?